DIY: Make Your Own Hummingbird Food (Super Easy)

-If you're short on extra time and can't make hummingbird food, you can purchase it in any garden supply store (Lowe's, Menard's, etc.) It's important to note that commercial hummingbird food often contains extra chemicals that can actually harm your feathered friends.
+If you're short on extra time and can't make hummingbird food, you can purchase it at any garden supply store (Lowe's, Menard's, etc.) It's important to note that commercial hummingbird food often contains extra chemicals that can actually harm your feathered friends.

 While the red food looks tasty, do not buy any hummingbird food with added dye.
 Food coloring can cause kidney damage in hummingbirds.

 Commercial hummingbird nectar has food dye added because these birds are attracted to a pretty red color, but as long as you have a colorful bird feeder (most of them seem to have a red or yellow flower design), you'll attract hummingbirds.

 How to Store Extra Food & Fight Sugar Crystallization